-Success in marriage has more to do with properly managing the balance of conflict and romance.
+Success in marriage has more to do with properly managing the balance of conflict than romance.
 Both have a lot of variables that differ from couple to couple.
-So in my ministry to help couples succeed in marriage, I do provide premarital help.

-I am sometimes able to provide some pastoral help for couples whom I have officiated for or as members of the church I serve as pastor, but because I am not a licensed counselor I will typically refer you to a trusted Christian counselor friend who specializes in Family and Marriage and who works at Pathways Professional Counselors out of the Alabama Baptist Children’s Home in Mobile, Alabama.
+I am sometimes able to provide some pastoral help for couples, but because I am not a licensed counselor I sometimes will refer couples with perplexing issues to a trusted Christian counselor friend who specializes in Family and Marriage, who works at Pathways Professional Counselors out of the Alabama Baptist Children’s Home in Mobile, Alabama.

 Before You Say “I Do”